-Fitness vs Nutrition: If You Had to Pick One, Here's What the Research Says
+Fitness vs. Nutrition: If You Had to Pick One, Here's What the Research Says

-The fitness vs nutrition debate has been around forever.
+The fitness vs. nutrition debate has been around forever.
 If someone had to choose only one habit to improve their long-term health, which one would move the needle more?

-The latest wave of research is giving us clearer answers.
-Peter Attia, Dr. Itts, Dr. Spencer Nadolsky, and several major cohort studies point to the same conclusion.
+The latest wave of research — backed by Peter Attia, Dr. Idz, Dr. Spencer Nadolsky, and several major cohort studies — points to the same conclusion.
 Both matter.
 The combination is best.
-But if you're forced to choose only one, fitness has the stronger protective effect.
+But if forced to choose only one, fitness has the stronger protective effect.

 The Four Health Quadrants